 Hi, welcome to this week's mindset video.
-This week, I want to talk to you a little bit about a term called “Scholé”.
+This week, I'd like to discuss a term called “Scholé” with you.
 You can only dig so deep into the world of home education without hearing about this buzzword.

-It's become increasingly popular in the past few years, but it's a concept that's been around forever.
+It has become increasingly popular in the past few years, but the concept has been around for a long time.
 The word scholé is where we derive our word school from.
 It's a Greek word that means leisure or restful learning.

-We've come a long way in turning this word, which once meant restful, leisurely, or joyful learning, into a more traditional view of school as far as rigor and work, and something that is not necessarily pleasant.
+We've come a long way in transforming this word, which once meant restful, leisurely, or joyful learning, into a more traditional view of school, emphasizing rigor and work, and something that is not necessarily pleasant.

-Today, let’s discuss what it means to embody this spirit of restful learning, how to bring it into your home, and how to provide an environment that embodies scholé for your children to learn in.
+Today, let’s discuss what it means to embody the spirit of restful learning, how to bring it into your home, and how to create an environment that fosters scholé for your children to learn in.

 The true meaning of Scholé: restful learning explained

-Scholé means allowing time, allowing space, and encouraging things like contemplation of ideas, meaningful conversation, reflection on a particular topic, or your own thoughts or ideas about the topic.
+Scholé means allowing time, allowing space, and encouraging activities such as contemplation of ideas, meaningful conversation, reflection on a particular topic, or personal thoughts and ideas about the topic.
 Time for rumination on these ideas.

 And it also means an appreciation for learning for learning's sake.
-So an appreciation of literature and art, music, or even some of the other subjects, like science.
+So, an appreciation of literature, art, music, or even some of the other subjects, like science.
 You can have an appreciation for the beauty and the wonder that is science, and you can really apply this to any subject.

-It involves slowing down and taking time to delight in the learning process and engage with it for its own sake, not for checking something off a to-do list, attaining a particular objective, or satisfying a school assignment, but engaging with the process because it is delightful.
+It involves slowing down and taking time to delight in the learning process, engaging with it for its own sake, not for checking something off a to-do list, attaining a particular objective, or satisfying a school assignment, but rather because it is delightful.

 That's what Scholé is.